alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 ## Work Log

+### 08/25/2024
+- printed another blank off plate, used the last of four different spools of white

 ### 08/24/2025
 - Designed and 3D printed a blank off plate for the rear ashtrays, use VHB tape and it's really stuck on there.
 Nice